DESIHIGH/desihigh.github.io/dev/style.md

   - [x] Create form style
   - [x] Add notification message for forum link
   - [ ] Javascript part to be implemented to have field checking, warning messages, and a success message after submission.
-  - [ ] Which email to send the form to ?
+  - [ ] Which email to send the form to?
   - [ ] Confirmation message to be displayed after successful form submission.
   - [ ] Add backend form processing to handle form submissions and send emails.

 ## Open questions
-- Add Curriculum descriptions ?
+- Add Curriculum descriptions?
   - 1 sentence max
-- What order for the team members ?
+- What order for the team members?
   - Alphabetical order by first name
   - Alphabetical order by last name (Need new fields and tweak the template)
-- Add an evaluation form ?
+- Add an evaluation form?
   - Would need backend and anonymous identification to avoid spam
     - Google forms might allow this
-- Add a newsletter subscription form ?
+- Add a newsletter subscription form?
   - Sends an update when a new post is made on the website (here, Event or News)
   - Can be done trough GitHub Worksflows and gmail API
-    - How to check the update and only send the body of the new post files ?
+    - How to check the update and only send the body of the new post files?
-    - How to store the email addresses ?
+    - How to store the email addresses?
-    - How to handle unsubscribe requests ?
+    - How to handle unsubscribe requests?
-  - Can be done trough third-party services, I guess ?
+  - Can be done trough third-party services, I guess?
-    - Which ones ? (free and open source preferred)
+    - Which ones? (free and open source preferred)

 # Style guide for DESI High Notebooks